quorten/SCI-webagr/README.md

 The latest version is built using a Makefile, use `Makefile.mingw` for compiling with MinGW, `Makefile.msvc` for compiling with MSVC.
-The MinGW Makefile supports cross-compiling, setup the CROSS variable accordingly.
-MinGW GCC 3.x is recommended for most compact code generation.
-Newer versions will still work, just that they'll copy more unused boilerplate `libc` and `libgcc` initialization code in by default.
+The MinGW Makefile supports cross-compiling, setup the CROSS variable according to the toolchain prefix.
+MinGW GCC 3.x is recommended for the most compact code generation.
+Newer versions will still work, but they'll copy more unused boilerplate `libc` and `libgcc` initialization code in by default.

 The historic versions are all built based off of MSVC 6 project files.
 To compile with MinGW, you can use the modern Makefile there too, with